 My goal is to minimize swings in my portfolio’s value, even if growth does not keep pace with inflation.

 My goal is for growth to at least keep pace with inflation, with the risk of modest swings in my portfolio’s value.

 My goal is for growth to exceed inflation, with the risk of moderate swings in my portfolio’s value.

 My goal is for growth to significantly exceed inflation, with the risk of larger swings in my portfolio’s value.

-In another example, suppose that a substantial portion of your investment portfolio is invested in securities.
+Example B: Suppose that you are 80% invested in securities.
 If the stock market were to experience a prolonged down market, losing 50% of its value over a 3-year period, what would you do (assuming your securities behaved in a similar fashion)?

 Sell all the securities in your portfolio.
 You are afraid that the stock market is in a downturn and you cannot afford the decrease in value.